TULiberalArts/Neuroscience/pages/student-life.md

 ---
+# global predefined variables
+layout: tla_page
+permalink: /student-life/
+published: true
+# meta-data variables
 title: Student Life
-permalink: /student-life/
-layout: page
 keywords: 'Nu Rho Psi Honor Society, undergraduate neuroscience society'
 description: >-
   Learn about the Nu Rho Psi Honor Society and the Undergraduate Neuroscience Society.
-published: true
+# custom variables
 ---
 There’s so much more to being a Temple University neuroscience degree student than what you’ll learn in the classroom!
 We encourage our students to get involved and make the most of their time here.
 Learn about the [Nu Rho Psi Honor Society](#nu-rho-psi-honor-society) and the [Undergraduate Neuroscience Society](#undergraduate-neuroscience-society)